 The next image shows an H.E.
 Ellsworth real picture post card.
 He did personal cards (like the next post card shown), but he also did some remarkable local Meadville, Pa. views.
 His studio was at 887 Market Street.
 There is a nice group of these views on our Meadville Post Card Page.

-The image above, shows both the fronts and backs of two post cards.
-The upper card with the sled, is another H. E. Ellsworth Photographer, Meadville, Pa. post card.
+The combined image above, shows both the front and back of an Ellsworth post card.
 Written on the back it says: Jan.
 1, 1915 – John Fox 84 yrs. old – Andrew Miller 94 yrs. old – E. Poole 80 yrs. old.
 All three names are listed in the 1915 Meadville, Pa.
 City directory.
-The back of the bottom post card says: JOHN FOX ALLEGHENY COLLEGE, MEADVILLE, PA.
-Both of these post cards have identically styled backs (as do all the Ellsworth post cards) and lead me to believe that Ellsworth probably also produced the second card.
-(Every post card listed on this website has the two-word POST CARD printed on the back side.
-Since these are vintage cards, I use the vintage designation post card, instead of the modern terminology postcard.)

 Images M18d and M18e have views of the fronts and backs of: (top left) a photograph post card from L. E. Hall, Photographer, Meadville, Pa., (bottom left) a small photograph from A. A. Martin, Photographer, 976 Water Street, MEADVILLE, PA., (upper middle) a small photograph from Gilbert & Co., Photographers – Opposite Post Office, Meadville, Pa., (upper right) a small photograph from D. C. Butchart, Old Post Office Building, Meadville, Pa., (lower middle) a cropped small photograph from J. D. Dunn, PHOTOGRAPHER, East Side of Water St., Meadville, Pa. – Opposite Dock St., and (lower right) a small photograph, that says on the back: Photographed at SPERRY’S NEW ROOMS, Chestnut Street, MEADVILLE, PA.
 It has a blue 2 cent stamp, also on the back.

-In the image above, on the left, is a photograph from F. E. Allis, Meadville, Pa.
+In the left image below, on the left, is a photograph from F. E. Allis, Meadville, Pa.
 He is listed in the 1897-8 Meadville City Directory at 626 Main.
-The middle photograph has: Photographed by DUNN BROTHERS, East Side – Water Sreet, Meadville, Pa.
-On the right, is a real picture post card.
+The small photograph to the right of F. E. Allis has: Photographed by DUNN BROTHERS, East Side – Water Sreet, Meadville, Pa.
+The next small photograph has: A. J. McDonald, Photographer, 79 Chestnut St. Meadville, Pa.
+On the top right, is a real picture post card.
 It is stamped on the back: WETHERBY STUDIO 248 1/2 Chestnut Street MEADVILLE, PENNA.
+The real picture post card on the bottom right shows The J. H. Bowes Co’s Main St, Store.
+It was taken by F. H. Dukesmith, Meadville, Pa.
+The store and the photographer are both listed in the 1915 Meadville City Directory.
+In the right image below, is a photograph of what looks like someone’s mail room.
+It is rubber stamped on the back: GEO.
+R. PRATT, MEADVILLE, PA.
+The 1915 Meadville City Directory has his studio address at 953 Park Ave.

 KEYSTONE Primary Set, is a booklet about a special set of 300 stereographs and 300 lantern slides – edited by Laura Zirbes, Ph.D. associate professor of education Ohio State University.
 It has sections on: General Educational Objectives and Testimonials of the Keystone Primary Set; Homemade Lantern Slides; Keystone Primary Set Title List; Four Interesting Factual Readers – for the Primary Grades; The Keystone Series of Readers (and other books for five, six, and seven-year olds.); Keystone Primary Set Price List.
 Presented by the Keystone View Company, Inc., Meadville, Pa., printed in U.S.A. by J.W.
 Clement Co., Buffalo, no date.
 One of the books listed in this booklet is The Book of Pets by Zirbes and Keliher.
 It was prepared to accompany the Keystone Primary Set and published by the Keystone View Company Meadville, Penna. in 1928.
 The book on the right is Teachers’ Guide For the use of the “600 Set” of Keystone Stereographs and Lantern Slides For Visual Instruction by Douglas C. Ridgley, A.B. – Professor of Geography – Illinois State Normal University, Normal, Illinois – Keystone View Company, Meadville, Pa.
 It is hardbound with 347 pages, printed in 1911.
 The bottom left book, is A TRIP AROUND THE WORLD THROUGH THE TELEBINOCULAR, edited by Burton Holmes, hardbound, 321 pages plus pages of Keystone View ads.
 Published by Keystone View Company, Meadville, Pa.
 It is the 1928 second edition.
 Beside it is the booklet, that comes with it.
 It is tucked into the inside back cover pocket.
 It contains three locating maps to be used with this book.
 The maps fold out, and are: The World, New York City, and Washington D.C.